Shaxzy/ModMenuGTA5-1.44/README.md

 # ModMenuGTA5-1.44
-My old mod menu updated to online version 1.44 Undetected to use online, and all detected features has been removed/commented out.
+My old pasted mod menu updated to online version 1.44 Undetected to use online, and all detected features has been removed/commented out.
 Used it for a few months, so shouldn't by a problem.
 Change some code by adding, removing features and so on just to be safe.
 ## How to use?